meetio-theme/sublime-meetio-theme/README.md

 ```

 ### Do you like Material Theme?
-Active the option `meetio_tabs_border` in `Meetio: Edit Settings` and past the following
+Active the option `meetio_tabs_border` in `Meetio: Edit Settings`\
-options in `Meetio: Theme Configuration` and the magic happens.
+and past the following theme configurations in `Meetio: Theme Configuration` and the see magic happens.

 ```json
 {